dchapp/ompt_testing/README.md

 * KASTORS OpenMP Benchmark Suite
     * P. Virouleau, P. Brunet, F. Broquedis, N. Furmento, S. Thibault, O. Aumage, T. Gautier.
       Evaluation of OpenMP dependent tasks with the KASTORS benchmark suite.
-      In Proceedings of the International Workshop on OpenMP, pp. 17-29, 2014.
+      In Proceedings of the International Workshop on OpenMP (IWOMP), pp. 17-29, 2014.
     * These benchmark codes were adapated from the BOTS benchmarks and modified to use the `depend` clause in `task` directives for fine-grained task synchronization.